 Paramount Hotel (Essex Gate, Parliament St), 64 rooms, warm welcoming decor, close to gay nightclubs, restaurants, and tourist attractions in central Temple Bar location.

-See a dozen more Dublin hotel & guesthouse suggestions at our map & listings pages.
+See two dozen Dublin hotel & guesthouse suggestions at our map & listings pages.

 The George (89 South Great Georges St), friendly locals' pub Bridie's open daily from 12:30pm.
 Young and energetic crowd, nightly acts and shows, alternative drag, dance contests, bingo, karaoke nights.
 Dancing before and after shows until 2:30am, no cover before 11pm.